Welcome to DoTBot, an AI chatbot that the Department of Transport (DoT) is trialling.

 WA Bicycle Network Grants Program

-The WA Bicycle Network (WABN) Grants Program is a State Government initiative that provides funding to local governments to deliver active transport infrastructure to support more people to walk, wheel and ride as part of their everyday journeys.
+The WA Bicycle Network (WABN) Grants Program provides funding to local governments to deliver active transport infrastructure and related initiatives that support more people to walk, wheel and ride as part of their everyday journeys and experiences.

-The WABN Grants Program is administered by the Department of Transport and matches local government expenditure dollar-for-dollar (up to 50 per cent of the total project cost).
-Local governments apply for funding under the Program with application rounds open every one to two years, dependant on funding availability.
+The WABN Grants Program is administered by the Department of Transport and matches local government expenditure dollar-for-dollar (up to 50 per cent of the total project cost) for the design and construction of active transport infrastructure.

-The metropolitan stream of the Program has undergone a refresh to better maximise the State Government’s strong investment in public transport infrastructure to the priorities of the long-term cycle network
+The metropolitan stream of the WABN Grants Program (infrastructure design and/or construction) underwent a refresh in 2024 to better maximise the State Government’s strong investment in public transport infrastructure to the priorities of the long-term cycle network

-Regional local governments without a relevant regional 2050 cycling strategy are still encouraged to apply for funding for projects that connect town centres and schools, as well as those creating cycle tourism or recreational opportunities.
+Regional projects that submitted for infrastructure funding needed to consider the relevant regional 2050 cycling strategy.
+Regional local governments without a strategy were encouraged to apply for funding for projects that connect town centres and schools, as well as those creating cycle tourism or recreational opportunities.

-To keep up to date with the latest information subscribe to WABN e-News.
+It is anticipated that the next intake for metropolitan infrastructure projects will open in mid-2025.
+To keep up to date with the latest information, subscribe to WABN e-News.

 Latest WABN grants awarded

-Program supporting documentation (policy, procedures, guidelines and FAQs) for this round can be found under WABN Grants Program resources below.
+Program supporting documentation (policy, procedures, guidelines and FAQs) can be found under WABN Grants Program resources.

-The ATO grants support local governments to employ an ATO for 3 years, to increase capacity and expertise to develop and deliver local active travel initiatives.
+The ATO grants support local governments to employ an ATO for three years, to increase capacity and expertise to develop and deliver local active travel initiatives.

-The successful local government authorities awarded grants from 2023-24 were:
+The local governments awarded grants from 2023-24 were:

 • City of Greater Geraldton